 A FICO score is one of the most widely used credit report tools lenders use to determine credit rating.
 Your FICO score is based on your payment history, current level of indebtedness, types of credit used and length of credit history, and new credit.
 FICO credit scores range from 300 to 850.
-Generally, a FICO score above 650 indicates that a person has a very good credit history.
+Generally, a FICO score of 650 and above indicates that a person has a good credit history.
 People with scores below 620 may find it difficult to obtain financing at lower rates.
-A borrower must have a score of 680 or higher to qualify for an Alaska Supplemental Education loan; if the borrower does not meet the credit requirement, a cosigner with a qualifying FICO score may be added to the loan.
+A borrower must have a minimum FICO score of 650* or higher to qualify for an Alaska Supplemental Education loan; if the borrower does not meet the credit requirement, a cosigner with a qualifying FICO score may be added to the loan.

 As a consumer, you will find that your credit history can dramatically impact the amount you pay for goods and services.
-As an example, the table below shows the average interest rate for vehicle loan by FICO score:
+As an example, the table below shows the average interest rate for new auto loan by FICO score: